 Vasily Strela, Global Head of FICC Quantitative Strategies, RBC Capital Markets, talks about market developments, regulation and technology.
-Vasily is the Global Head of FICC Quantitative Strategies at RBC Capital Markets, he is responsible for running the Fixed Income (rates, credit, muni, FX, mortgages) & Commodities quantitative teams.
+Vasily is responsible for running the Fixed Income (rates, credit, muni, FX, mortgages) & Commodities quantitative teams.
 His team provides quant support to the business, which involves looking at new ways to enhance and adapt models to current market conditions i.e. new algorithms and how to apply them to the business.
 Read More

 Quantifi today announced it has been selected as a winner at the Red Herring's Top 100 North America awards, a prestigious list honouring the year’s most promising private technology ventures from the North American business region.
 During the months leading up to the announcement, Red Herring reviewed over 1200 companies across the technology industry and selected the most innovative companies as finalists. read more